 And this is important indeed if you provide energy services to others.
 Why?
 Because it’s not your data.
 It’s your client’s data.

 Your provider must give you a secure solution for your company’s data and the on-premise solution must have a robust way of working, and protecting, local databases.

 If you are considering any energy management software on the cloud, please be sure to ask this question before making your final decision.

 Cloud solutions are evolving really fast and it’s time to forget old fears about cloud-based technological solutions.
 But, of course, we need to advise you to work only with a trustable provider, someone who has a realistic plan for security breaches or server issues.

 Therefore, be clear, open and direct.
 Ask your provider about their data infrastructure and how they secure it.
 Also ask them about what could happen in the event of problems with servers: will you lose any data?
 Will the service be interrupted?

 Ask your energy software provider about the security of your data

 How fast is your tool?

-When you work with energy consumption data or you try to generate cost analysis you will probably be in the situation of analyzing historical data from even over a year…
+When you work with energy consumption data or you try to generate cost analysis you will probably be in the situation of analysing historical data from even over a year…

 And some meters gather data every 15 minutes.